Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 • Perfect protection score in third-party tests

-If you’ve been eyeing either Microsoft Defender or Bitdefender, you may be wondering what the differences are between these two.
+If you’ve been eyeing either Microsoft Defender or Bitdefender, you may be wondering what the differences are between these two and what's the best antivirus.
 Microsoft Defender is the paid enhancement that comes with Microsoft 365 and compliments the already free Windows Security on your Windows computer.

 Bitdefender is a standalone antivirus with additional features like a VPN, password manager, and safe browsing technology.